tmgrab/videostreamingexampe/README.md

 videostreamingexample
 ===================

 Code used to stream video for CAPTAP prototype/MVP.
-Per their request, I removed their video files and replaced with generic video files to protest their assets
+Per their request, I removed their video files and replaced with generic video files to protcst their assets